adsbynimbus/nimbus-unity/README.md

 The latest [package](package) can be downloaded from the [Releases](https://github.com/timehop/nimbus-unity/releases) page

-## Minimum Requirements
+## Minimum Requirements To Play Demo Scenes

-- Unity 2018.4
+- Unity 2020.3